benburrill/halt_is_defeat/README.rst

 - Accessing uninitialized strings in dynamically allocated arrays
-- Dynamically allocating an array with negative length (usually this will be caught by stack-overflow detection, but not necessarily)
+- Dynamically allocating an array with negative length (usually this will produce a stack-overflow error, but not necessarily)

 Additionally, if the ``--unchecked`` flag is passed, all previously checked operations become undefined behavior:

-- Division by 0
+- Division or modulo by 0
-- Indexing an array out of bounds
+- Indexing an array or string out of bounds
 - Stack overflow

 Be aware that HiD's nasal demons can time travel, so undefined behavior